Released in 2011. Retired in 2023.

 - Daisy – Fun Patch (no equivalent)

-- Brownie – Inventor – think outside the box and design an invention to solve a problem
+- Brownie – Inventor (Retired) – think outside the box and design an invention to solve a problem

-- Cadette – Entrepreneur – brainstorm ideas for business, learn where finances come from, and propose business idea
+- Cadette – Entrepreneur (Retired) – brainstorm ideas for business, learn where finances come from, and propose business idea

 - Senior – Fun Patch (Social Innovator does not correlate)